YouTransactor-SAS/miniPOS-SampleApp/README.md

     svpp_com_pay_nfccompletetransaction_t pay_nfccompletetransaction;
 ```

-- For each RPC there is a corresponding parameter defined in svpp_com_gen_data.h.
-- Initialize the parameter's fields with the required values.
+For each RPC there is a corresponding parameter defined in svpp_com_gen_data.h.
+Initialize the parameter's fields with the required values.
-- The example below shows how to initialize and send a get info RPC.
-The required parameter fields are: tag
+The example below shows how to initialize and send a get info RPC.
+The required parameter fields is tag.
-- The tag is initialized with the value of svpp version wich is : 0xD1 defined in SVPP_COM_TAG_INFO_SVPP_VERSION
+The tag is initialized with the value of svpp version wich is : 0xD1 defined in SVPP_COM_TAG_INFO_SVPP_VERSION.
-- The response received in the parameter field service_ctx.rpc_ctx.param
+The response received in the parameter field service_ctx.rpc_ctx.param.

 ```c

 void init_rpc(void)
 {